Moleskine notebooks in Canberra

 Leonardo’s workshop found in Florence

-Posted by jerry on January 29th, 2005 — Posted in History, Journal, Travel
+Posted by Jerry on January 29th, 2005 — Posted in History, Journal, Travel

 Claims that one of Leonardo da Vinci’s workshops may have been found at the Santissima Annunziata Monastery in Florence are certainly intriguing.
 The claims seem based on three things: firstly, that many artists lived and worked at the monastery at the time Leonardo was in Florence; secondly, there are frescoes on the wall in a style not unlike Leonardo’s, including what appear to sketches for Leonardo’s Angel Gabriel; and thirdly, a so-called ‘secret room’ off one corner of the main room would have offered a plausibly discrete area for Leonardo to conduct his anatomical research – an area he could close off from prying eyes.